3 / 14

 Academic framing

-"I'm interested in how fast fashion supply chain models create competitive advantages — I'll analyse ZARA's operations using Business Management frameworks."
+"I'm interested in how fast fashion supply chain models create competitive advantages — I'll analyse ZARA's inventory management using financial ratio analysis and Porter's Five Forces."

 Using Clastify Efficiently